 Prepare the Starter

-Below are four different incubating methods for culturing your milk and yogurt starter mixture.
+Below are four different incubating methods for culturing your milk and incubating.

-Read below to decide what method of culturing your lactose free yogurt will work best for you.
+Read below to decide what method of culturing will work best for you.
 There are instructions for using the following methods:

-- Instant Pot method, more suited to a batch of four to five 6 oz jars, or a large container of yogurt.
+- Instant Pot method, more suited to a batch of four to five 6 oz jars, or a large container.

-- Crockpot method, suited for about six to eight 6 oz jars or a large pot of yogurt.
+- Crockpot method, suited for about six to eight 6 oz jars or a large pot.

 - Electric Yogurt maker, which is a self contained plug in appliance that makes six to eight 6 oz jars and then turns off.